KDE/Developing/Guide

 • Install the packages required for general KDE development: Open the Software Management module of YaST2 and select Patterns in the Filter combo box.
 Scroll down to the Development section and select 'KDE Development'.
 Click Accept.

 • Install the KDE 4 development prerequisites: These are located in the openSUSE Build Service.
-You can install them using One Click Install with this link to KDE 4 build dependencies.
+You can install them using One Click Install.
+(All this *very nice* guide will mesh your current system with unstable packages...)

 • Install optional dependencies.
 These packages are not strictly needed to build KDE 4, and give optional functionality: